craigsapp/nifc-digital-score-server/README.md

 ## SELinux notes ##

-To allow CGI scripts to run programs in a shell, turn on the general permission with the command:
+To allow CGI scripts to run programs in a shell when [SELinux](https://en.wikipedia.org/wiki/Security-Enhanced_Linux), turn on the general permission with the command:

 ```bash
 setsebool -P httpd_execmem 1